FAQ's

 What happens if I'm running late?

-I completely understand that life happens — but please do your best to arrive on time so you can enjoy your full session.
+I completely understand that life happens, but please do your best to be ready at your scheduled start time so you can enjoy your full session.

-If you arrive late, your session may need to be shortened to respect clients scheduled after you.
+If you're running late, your session may need to be shortened to respect any clients scheduled after you.
 Full payment is still expected for the original time reserved.

 What forms of payment do you accept?

-I accept cash, card, paypal, venmo, cashapp, & Urth Bodyworks gift cards.
+I accept cash, card, PayPal, Venmo, CashApp, and Urth Bodyworks gift cards.

-One day per month we are fully donation based as well so keep your eye out on our socials and sign up for our newsletter to stay in the loop!
+One day per month we are fully donation based — keep an eye on our socials and sign up for our newsletter to stay in the loop!

 Do you accept insurance or FSA/HSA payments?